psaikido/hugle.uk/content/prose/thesium/theocracy.md

 "Suuuudoooo suuuuudoooo suuuuudoooo."

 The Shaman stood and faced them.
 Opening his arms wide he lifted his face to the sky and loudly proclaimed "Reeeeeeeebooooooooooot".
-They all bowed, shook hands and suddenly, it was over.
+They all bowed, shook hands saying 'waadasluv' to each other and suddenly, it was over.